 - Day 1 / Pickup in Dublin

-- Our tour starts at Dublin Airport at 10 am.
-You will be met by our Footfalls tour guide and transported by bus to the village of Cobh in the south of County Cork.
+Our tour starts at Dublin Airport at 1 pm.
+You will be met by our Footfalls tour guide and transported by bus to the village of Cobh in the South of County Cork.
 It was from Cobh that many hundreds of thousands of Irish men and women embarked on their journey to America.

 - Day 2 / The History of Cobh

-- In the morning we will take a short walk around the village of Cobh before meeting our guide Michael Martin for a historical walk along the Titanic Trail.
+In the morning we will take a short walk around the village of Cobh before meeting our guide Michael Martin for a historical walk along the Titanic Trail.
 We will hear all about the ill-fated Titanic and the colourful history of Cobh.
 In the afternoon we will take an easy 4 km walk in Tracton Woods, a short distance west of Cobh.
-Here we will have an opportunity to learn about the flora and fauna of this area before travelling on to the town of Bantry where we will stay overnight.
+Here we will have an opportunity to learn about the flora and fauna of this enchanted gem.

 - Day 3 / Sheep's Head Peninsula

-- The Sheep’s Head is a peaceful and unspoilt peninsula which boasts some of the most beautiful scenery in Ireland.
+The Sheep’s Head is a peaceful and unspoilt peninsula which boasts some of the most beautiful scenery in Ireland.
 The first part of the day sees us taking a scenic drive to the very tip of the peninsula, stopping many times as we travel for photos and for the sheer enjoyment of admiring the stunning views.
 You are never far from the Atlantic Ocean in this part of the world and our walk for today is on a loop around the end of the peninsula.
-Get into the holiday mood with a relaxing day of fresh sea air and picture postcard views over the Atlantic sea.
-Distance 6 Km, Ascent 210 m.
-In the afternoon we will drive the northern side of the Peninsula and finish our day on the Beara Peninsula in the small village of Allihies where we will stay overnight.
+Get into the holiday mood with a relaxing day of fresh sea air and picture-postcard views over the Atlantic sea.
+In the afternoon we will drive the northern side of the Peninsula and finish our day in Glengariff.
+Overnight in Glengariff

 - Day 4 / Garnish Island & Glengarriff Nature Reserve